WanlingMa/Tax-Equity-in-Low-and-Middle-Income-Countries-Replication/README.md

 ## Statement on LLM usage

-We use ChatGPT to translate the original Stata code into R. The entire chat history is available in inputs/llms/usage.txt.
+We use ChatGPT to translate the original Stata code into R. It is also used for brainstorming ideas and proofreading the Data section of the paper.
+The entire chat history is available in inputs/llms/usage.txt.